aleccrowell/PIRS/README.md

 * Implement simulations for user testing.

-* Add api reference on readthedocs.
+* Add API reference on readthedocs.

 ----
 Built With